BeanG-ai/Face-Recognition/README.md

   - **Recognition**: Real-time face detection and identification of multiple faces
   - **Authentication**: Secure verification with positioning guidance and feedback

+- **Vector Similarity Search**:
+  - Integrated FAISS for efficient and scalable nearest neighbor search of face embeddings
+  - Fast retrieval and matching in large-scale face databases

 - **Face Detection & Recognition**:
   - Fast and accurate face detection using optimized models
   - Feature extraction using Inception ResNet v1